-The College has funding contracts in place with the ESFA for 2022/23 which provide a secure income stream for the year based upon current enrolment levels.
-In addition, the College has secure loan debt and revolving credit facilities over the medium term.
+The College has funding contracts in place with the ESFA for 2023/24 which provide a secure income stream for the year based upon current enrolment levels.
+In addition, the College has secure loan debt in place until October 2027.
 The medium-term financial plan for the College has been prepared on a prudent basis and demonstrates that financial performance is expected to be sustained and the College will continue to meet its banking covenants.
 The plan also shows that the College will have sufficient working capital to meet liabilities as they fall due.